 Hermetic philosophies shine clearly throughout all the books on Wicca and Witchcraft that I’ve read over the years, even if they didn’t announce their sources.
 Basically, the tenets of Hermeticism, and the syncretic blending of ancient pagan religion and science from Egypt, Greece, Rome, Persia and the Middle-East are as much the cultural heritage of Wicca and Witchcraft, as those found in the indigenous paganism of Western Europe.
 By understanding where our ideas come from, we can deepen and authenticate our “Modern” Witchcraft even further, while tearing down walls that attempt to divide us, and turn us against each other.
 We are all ONE.

-In the next installment in this series on Hermetic foundations of Modern Witchcraft, we’ll explore the cosmological story found in the Pymander, which is the first book of the Corpus Hermeticum.
+Continue on to the next installment in this series on Hermetic foundations of Modern Witchcraft, we’ll explore the cosmological story found in the Pymander, which is the first book of the Corpus Hermeticum.
 Spoiler alert: thar be dragons!

 References for this series